Campus-Castolo/m346/projectdocumentation/README.md

 As you can see from this email that Éric Doulmont has sent me I was given a potential job offer, by migrating an existing on premise infrastructure into the cloud.

-He also tasked me to create an invoice [in ger.
+He also tasked me to create an quota [in ger.
 Offerte] this means that I have to make a rough estimate of all the cost ± 2500 CHF.